JacKeTUs/simagic-ff/README.md

 Linux module driver for Simagic driving wheels.

-Simagic wheels is basically DirectInput wheels without 0xa7 descriptor (effect delay).
+Simagic wheels (with [firmware](#known-issues-with-the-firmware) up to v159) are basically DirectInput wheels without 0xa7 descriptor (effect delay).
 Current in-tree driver does not take into account the lack of descriptor and fully rejects FFB support.
 In that repository - copy of pidff driver from 6.3 kernel with some patches (removed 0xa7 support), and some changes around infinite length effects (like that https://github.com/berarma/ffbtools/issues/26)

 And that's basically it